ZoranStojsavljevic/bbb-yocto/README.md

 #### Support

-Please, do not hesitate to report to author any notifications about the unknown issues and potential bugs, and/or you can also create an issue!
+Please, do not hesitate to report to author any notifications about the unknown issues and potential bugs, an issue also can be created!

 #### Creation of the YOCTO environment and usage

-Once you have cloned the repo bbb-yocto with the command:
+The repo bbb-yocto should be cloned with the command:

 	$ git clone https://github.com/ZoranStojsavljevic/bbb-yocto.git